MartinMousa/movie-review/README.md

-# Movie Review App
+# Filmix

-This project is a modern movie review application built with React and powered by TMDB API.
+This project is a modern movie discovery platform built with React and powered by TMDB API.
 It allows users to discover movies, manage their watchlist, write reviews, and interact with a community of movie enthusiasts.

 ## 🚀 Technologies Used